 Car insurance for divorced drivers in West Virginia is the 21st most expensive in the nation.
 If you feel like you're being overcharged for your car insurance, weigh your options.
 You could save big!

 Car insurance companies rely on credit score to get an idea of how reliable a client will be.
 Data trends show drivers with superior credit scores are more dependable car insurance customers: they less commonly file claims covered by insurance companies.

 In the state of West Virginia, a driver who maintains unblemished credit can save $1,207.94 per year on auto insurance rates, compared to a driver saddled with a less-favorable credit score.
 Learn more about how credit can impact car insurance premiums:

 Getting cheap car insurance if you have a bad credit history can be difficult.
 But we're here to provide some help.
 Review our guide to getting car insurance with poor credit and start saving!

 If you are determined to be at fault for a crash or found guilty of an on-road infraction, your insurance costs are going to rise.
 The more violations you accumulate, the pricier your car insurance gets.

 In West Virginia, your first minor at-fault accident results in an additional $726.38 annually in car insurance payments.
 A DUI — considered among the most serious driving offenses — can raise your insurance rates in West Virginia by an average of $848.26.

 |At-Fault Accident (<$1,000)||$2,104.81|

 |Speeding (16-20 MPH > limit)||$1,300.02|

-If your premiums are above-average, consider weighing rates to find affordable insurance coverage that works.
+If your premiums are above-average, it's worth getting quotes to find affordable insurance coverage that fits your budget.